 A construction contract was awarded February 16, 1994 for the Basement Phase 1 Temporary Mechanical, Electrical, and Plumbing to Walsh Construction Company, Rockville, Maryland.
 This work has been completed.

-A construction contract was awarded September 30, 1994 for the Basement Segment I Renovation to Hyman Construction Company, Bethesda, Maryland; completion of this work is scheduled for the summer of 1996; renovation of Segments II and III are planned to start after completion of Segment I.
+A construction contract was awarded September 30, 1994 for the Basement Segment I Renovation to Hyman (now Clark) Construction Company, Bethesda, Maryland; completion of this work is scheduled for FY 1998; the remainder of the basement will proceed in multiple increments starting in FY 1997.

-A construction contract was awarded September 29, 1995 for the Sewage Lift Station to Flippo Construction Company, Forestville, Maryland.
-Completion of this work is scheduled for the fall of 1996.
+To eliminate the need for the undesirable existing sewage ejectors in the basement a construction contract was awarded September 29, 1995 for the Sewage Lift Station to Flippo Construction Company, Forestville, Maryland.
+This work was completed in February 1997.

-Phase 2 - Above Grade Renovation and Site Improvements
+Above Grade Renovation and Site Improvements

-No major renovations have ever been accomplished at the Pentagon and as a consequence all antiquated internal building systems are proposed to be replaced and brought up to current building code, fire protection, and life safety codes.
+No major renovations have ever been accomplished at the Pentagon and as a consequence all antiquated internal building systems are proposed to be replaced and brought up to current building, fire protection, and life safety codes.
 Demolition and removal work is proposed to be slab to slab.
 In order to install modern mechanical, electrical, and life safety systems, all asbestos-laden plaster ceilings, mechanical ducts and pipes, and tile flooring will be removed.
 This demolition work will also result in the removal of all existing partitions except at stairwells.
 It will facilitate the reconfiguration of space to provide modern, flexible, open office space, readily adaptable to accommodate future organizational changes as well as technological advances in office equipment and work space environments.
 This configuration will also allow for the consolidation of organizations which are now fragmented.